someonesocial/PortfolioWebsite/readme.md

 Inspired by this [Machine](https://xkcd.com/2916) from xkcd, I thought it could be the basis for a cool background on an interactive portfolio site.
 The original uses [Rapier](https://rapier.rs) as the physics engine, but after having problems installing it and its prerequisite 😒 I thought it would be cool and educational for me to code the physics from scratch using HTML Canvas.
 Little did I know that this would quickly turn into a maths and physics project.

-## Technical Documentation: Canvas-Based Physics Simulation
-### Overview
-This TypeScript module is designed to simulate the motion and collision of balls within a canvas element in a web browser.
-It includes gravity and movement toggles, collision detection, and dynamic canvas resizing.

 # Canvas-Based Physics Simulation

 ## Overview